-Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Sackmatter constitutes plagiarism and will 0 Points Includes full references for all sources cited throughout the paper.
-References are at less than 60% complete and correct. all sources cited throughout the paper.
-References are at least 9 Points Includes a References page with full references for all sources cited throughout the paper.
+Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) ckmatter all references constitutes plagiarism and will 0 Points Includes full references for all sources cited throughout the paper.
+References are at less than 60% complete and correct.
+7 Points Includes full references for all sources cited throughout the paper.
+References are at least 60% complete and correct.
+9 Points Includes a References page with full references for all sources cited throughout the paper.
 References are at least 75% complete and correct.
 10 Points Includes a References page with full references in alphabetical order for all sources cited throughout the paper.
 References are at least 90% complete and correct.
-Back Appendix O Points Does not include blank copies of the consent form, data collection tools, or interventions included in the study. some of the following study materials: consent form, data collection tools, 9 Points Includes blank copies of the consent form, all data collection tools, and (if applicable) any intervention included in the study.
-10 Points Includes blank copies of the consent form, all data collection tools, and (if applicable) any intervention included in the study.
-Conventions Spelling, Grammar, Capitalization, & Punctuation 0 Points Errors in spelling, grammar, capitalization, and/or punctuation are so prevalent that the writing is often incomprehensible. and/or punctuation are 18 Points Some errors in spelling, grammar, capitalization, and punctuation are present, but the writing still flows smoothly.
+0 Points Does not include blank copies of the consent form, data collection tools, or interventions included in the study.
+7 Points Includes blank copies of some of the following study materials: consent form, data collection tools, intervention (if applicable) 9 Points Includes blank copies of the consent form, all data collection tools, and (if applicable) any intervention included in the study.
+10 Points Includes blank copies of the consent form, all data collection tools, and (if applicable) any intervention included in the study. ions Punctuation 0 Points Errors in spelling, grammar, capitalization, and/or punctuation are so prevalent that the writing is often incomprehensible.
+14 Points Several errors in spelling, grammar, capitalization, and/or punctuation are present, but the writing is still comprehensible.
+18 Points Some errors in spelling, grammar, capitalization, and punctuation are present, but the writing still flows smoothly.
 20 Points Spelling, grammar, capitalization, and punctuation are perfect or nearly perfect.